Skip to main content

 Dance as an Art Form

-Dance is an integral and defining component of cultures throughout the world and throughout history.
-This course introduces students to dance as a live and performing art through a variety of experiences including attendance at live performances, examination of videos and theoretical texts, and physical participation in the practice and performance of dance.
-Through discussions, written assignments, and the creation of original dance compositions, students will explore the history and cultural relevance of a variety of forms of dance within their own lives, larger society, and the global community beyond.
+Dance is an integral & defining component of cultures throughout the world & throughout history.
+This course introduces students to dance as a live & performing art through a variety of experiences including attendance at live performances, examination of videos & theoretical texts, & physical participation in the practice & performance of dance.
+Through discussions, written assignments, & the creation of original dance compositions, students will explore the history & cultural relevance of a variety of forms of dance within their own lives, larger society, & the global community beyond.

 Liberal Arts Core/CORE-MAP Equivalent - satisfies the requirement for Expressive Cultures